The History of Blogging: How Blogging Has Evolved Since 1994

 This event contributed to the authority the blogging sphere started to carry.

-It wasn’t only a virtual space where mothers posted parenting content anymore, but also a news room for sharing political material and commentary on current affairs.
+It wasn’t only a virtual space where mothers posted parenting content anymore, but also a newsroom for sharing political material and commentary on current affairs.

 2005: YouTube launched, solidifying video blogs as a legitimate force